tom-meyer/halp/linux/README.md

 ### Charge threshold

-This works fine on my Ubuntu laptops:
+Set the upper limit:

     echo -n 85 > /sys/class/power_supply/BAT0/charge_control_end_threshold

-But I get a "write error" on Fedora.
-It seems [TLP](https://linrunner.de/tlp/) is needed but it conflicts with `power-profiles-daemon`.
-Need to do more research.
+On my Fedora machine, I kept getting "write error" with the above command, and it turned the error was due to the current charge level being above what I was trying to set.

 ### Users